Vanesa0104/Comp-3005-Final-Project-/README.md

 * Make sure PostgreSQL is running before launching the app.
 * The app must connect to the `fitness` database.
 * Tables must be created before running the app, otherwise SQL errors will occur.
+* Also I'm assuming that a weekly availablity is only for say about a month (4 weeks) and not indefinitely

 ---